BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 #### Regions, Availability Zones, and Region Pairs

-> A region is a geographical area on the planet that contains at least one but potentially multiple datacenters that are nearby and networked together with a low-latency network.
+> A region is a geographical area on the planet that contains at least one but potentially multiple data-centers that are nearby and networked together with a low-latency network.
 Azure intelligently assigns and controls the resources within each region to ensure workloads are appropriately balanced.

 There are also _special Azure regions_, which are used for legal and compliance purposes, some are US-based and some China based.